 \section{Results}

-We validate our method on data from three simulated dynamical systems where ground truths are known.
-Following this verification, the method is also applied to EEG data of epileptic patients.
-The three simulated dynamical systems have fundamentally different dynamics and pose quite different challenges that causal analysis has to overcome: the coupled logistic maps are discrete-time chaotic dynamical systems with no significant temporal autocorrelation, in contrast the coupled Lorenz-systems are defined in continuous time and show smooth temporal autocorrelation, while the system of Hindmarsh-Rose models exhibit steep spikes and quasi periodic behavior.
+We validate our method using data from three simulated dynamical systems where ground truths are known.
+Following this verification, the method is also applied to EEG data from epileptic patients.
+The three simulated dynamical systems have fundamentally different dynamics, presenting diverse challenges that causal analysis must overcome: the coupled logistic maps are discrete-time chaotic dynamical systems with no significant temporal autocorrelation; in contrast, the coupled Lorenz systems are defined in continuous time and exhibit smooth temporal autocorrelation, while the Hindmarsh--Rose models display steep spikes and quasi-periodic behavior.